SAP-archive/teched2020-DEV269/exercises/ex1_beginners/02_project_clusters.md

-# Exercise 1.3 Project Clusters
+# Exercise 1.2 Project Clusters

+The Gardener project is one of the main Gardener resources.
+It is used to group Gardener managed Kubernetes clusters (shoot clusters) for common administative activities like, for example, members management, provider secrets configuration, etc.

+When using Gardener, Kubernetes clusters are always created as associated to a concrete Gardener project.
 As an operator for a Gardener managed Kubernetes landscape, you could be granted with viewer access for a Gardener project to monitor the status of the Kubernetes clusters.

 In this exercise you will experience what a Gardener project member can do when he/she is granted with viewer permissions for a project.

 For the purpose of this exercise, all workshop participants are granted with viewer permissions for a project with the name `DEV269`.
 This project has been created in advance together with all clusters that belong to it.

->NOTE: If you want to experience directly the creation and management of Gardener clusters, you can jump to the [next section](../ex2_advanced_ui/01_cluster_setup_ui.md) of this workshop.
+>NOTE: If you want to experience directly the creation and management of Gardener clusters, you can jump to the [next section](../ex2_advanced_ui/01_create_project.md) of this workshop.

 1. Navigate to the Gardener project with name `DEV269` using the project drop down list from the menu on the left:
 <br>![DEV269](./images/04_select_project.png)